FMagnani/Stroboscopic_Map_Example/README.md

 The stroboscopic method, in the 3 dimensional framework, consist in sampling the trajectories at intervals equal to the period of the perturbation.
 The stroboscopic map is the projection of such a sampling onto the xy plane, and this process reduces in fact the dimensionality of the problem by one.
 The period T is different for the two maps, since it must be computed in terms of the time or of the angle.
 In any case, setting the period as an integer multiple of the integration time interval, i.e. ![equation1](<https://latex.codecogs.com/gif.latex?T=\Delta&space;t>), the stroboscopic map is just a subset of the complete map, specifically is the subsequence in which we take one point every k.

 ## Software usage
-The usage is simple:
+The main module is meant to be used as a script.
+So each time:
 1) Set the parameters
 2) Apply the map
-3) Plot the results
+3) Update the data
-The parameters should be self explanatory.
+4) Plot the results
-Some basic examples are given in the main code itself.
+It's possible to automatize the 2D plots with cycles as an example shows in the main module itself, while it has not been tested the same feature for the 3D plot.

 ## Warning
 I did this code for my personal usage in a project for a university course.
 I didn't have time to refine it too much.
 I would probably reformulate all the script using some classes, having time to do so.
-This said, some bugs are present in the 3D plot, probably regarding the z-axis span.
-Use carefully the code, maybe just as a reference.